auth0/docs/articles/connections/social/amazon.md

   - amazon-web-services
 seo_alias: amazon
 index: 1
-description: How to obtain a Client Id and Client Secret for Amazon.
+description: Learn how to add login functionality to your app with Amazon.
+You will need to obtain a Client Id and Client Secret for Amazon.
 toc: true
 topics:
   - connections